jenna-jordan/jenna-jordan.github.io/_pages/books.md

 ## Reading now

+"Data Mesh: Delivering Data-Driven Value at Scale" by Zhamak Dehghani :    With all of the work I've been doing implementing dbt Mesh, I wanted to go back to the origins of the data mesh paradigm and learn from the creator herself.
+My hope is that this book can ground and guide the daily work I'm doing, as well as answering the fundamental question - what really is a data mesh?

 "Fundamentals of Data Engineering" by Joe Reis & Matt Housley :    The data engineer's bible - this book is a comprehensive overview of everything the modern data engineer needs to know in today's technology landscape.
 It goes into each part of the data engineering lifecycle and provides a framework for selecting the technologies & tools you need for your stack, and how to solve data engineering problems and build a robust architecture using best practices.
 Essentially, this is required reading for today's data engineers.